lungoruscello/PyGridAgg/README.md

 ## Simple but fast

-PyGridAgg performs a simple task, but does so efficiently:
+PyGridAgg performs a simple task, but does so efficiently.

-In the example below, 10 million random points are counted-up on a grid with 250,000 cells:
+In the example below, 10 million random points are counted-up on a grid with 250,000
+cells:

 ```python
 import time